roshkins/Calendary/notes.md

 	 			* delay:integer
 	 			* unit:string (choice: minutes|hours|days|weeks)
 	 		* have many guests (users)
-	 	* Share this calendar with user
+	 	* belongs to many users
 	 		* permission settings (See all event details | Make Changes to events)

+## TODO

+1. Show calendar on page
+2. All calendars are going to be bootstrapped with the user.
+Still can be fetched manually through /calendars/ though.